mrjoes/tornadio2/README.rst

                 return False

-This variable is also available for multiplexed connections and will contain query string parameters from the socket.io endpoint connection request (see below).
+This variable is also available for multiplexed connections and will contain query string parameters from the socket.io endpoint connection request.

 3. There's major behavioral change in exception handling.
 If something blows up and it not handled, whole socket.io connection is closed.
 In previous TornadIO version, it was silently dropping currently open transport connection and expecting for socket.io to reconnect.

 4. Socket.IO 0.7 dropped support for xhr-multipart transport, so you can safely remove it from your configuration file

 Examples